Hulk Hogan

 Hulk Hogan as a young man

 The surname "Hogan" came about in 1979.
-Vince McMahon Sr., the head of the World Wrestling Federation (WWF), noticed him.
-He proposed that Terry adopt an Irish persona in the ring and take on the Irish surname Hogan.
+Vince McMahon Sr., head of the World Wrestling Federation (WWF), took notice.
+He suggested Terry adopt an Irish persona in the ring and take on the Irish surname Hogan.
 Interestingly, alongside the name change, Terry was also asked to dye his hair red.
-However, he declined, stating he'd be a blonde Irishman.
+Terry declined, saying he'd rather be a blonde Irishman.
 Eventually, he became universally known as Hulk Hogan.

 Hulk Hogan in Japan